-FIFTEENTH SUNDAY AFTER PENTECOST September 13, 2020 Call To Worship The Lord works righteousness and justice for all the oppressed Praise the Lord, O my soul.
+FIFTEENTH SUNDAY AFTER PENTECOST September 13, 2020

+The Lord works righteousness and justice for all the oppressed Praise the Lord, O my soul.

 The Lord forgives all your sins, Praise the Lord, O my soul.

-The Lord satisfies your desires with good things, Praise the Lord, O my soul. (adapted from Psalm 103) Prayer of the Day God of justice and peace, we thank you for the men and women throughout history who have served as testaments to your care and love for all people.
+The Lord satisfies your desires with good things, Praise the Lord, O my soul.

+God of justice and peace, we thank you for the men and women throughout history who have served as testaments to your care and love for all people.
 Give us the strength to continue on this path, following along the way of you Son, our Savior, Jesus Christ.

-Amen.
-Reading - Romans 14:1-12 Accept the one whose faith is weak, without quarreling over disputable matters.
-2 One person's faith allows them to eat anything, but another, whose faith is weak, eats only vegetables.
-3 The one who eats everything must not treat with contempt the one who does not, and the one who does not eat everything must not judge the one who does, for God has accepted them.
-4 Who are you to judge someone else's servant?
+Reading - Romans 14:1-12

+Accept the one whose faith is weak, without quarreling over disputable matters.
+One person's faith allows them to eat anything, but another, whose faith is weak, eats only vegetables.
+The one who eats everything must not treat with contempt the one who does not, and the one who does not eat everything must not judge the one who does, for God has accepted them.
+Who are you to judge someone else's servant?
 To their own master, servants stand or fall.
 And they will stand, for the Lord is able to make them stand.
-5 One person considers one day more sacred than another; another considers every day alike.
+One person considers one day more sacred than another; another considers every day alike.
 Each of them should be fully convinced in their own mind.
-6 Whoever regards one day as special does so to the Lord.
+Whoever regards one day as special does so to the Lord.
 Whoever eats meat does so to the Lord, for they give thanks to God; and whoever abstains does so to the Lord and gives thanks to God.
-7 For none of us lives for ourselves alone, and none of us dies for ourselves alone.8 If we live, we live for the Lord; and if we die, we die for the Lord.
+For none of us lives for ourselves alone, and none of us dies for ourselves alone.
+If we live, we live for the Lord; and if we die, we die for the Lord.
 So, whether we live or die, we belong to the Lord.
-9 For this very reason, Christ died and returned to life so that he might be the Lord of both the dead and the living.
-10 You, then, why do you judge your brother or sister?
+For this very reason, Christ died and returned to life so that he might be the Lord of both the dead and the living.
+You, then, why do you judge your brother or sister?
 Or why do you treat them with contempt?
 For we will all stand before God's judgment seat.
-11 It is written: "'As surely as I live,' says the Lord, 'every knee will bow before me; every tongue will acknowledge God.'"
+It is written:

+"'As surely as I live,' says the Lord,

+'every knee will bow before me;

+every tongue will acknowledge God.'"

 12 So then, each of us will give an account of ourselves to God.

-Sermon - Rev. Justin Thornburgh, Pastor, Emerson Avenue Baptist Church, Indianapolis, IN WE ARE THE LORD'S Beloved Friends, Grace to you and peace in the name of our Lord, Jesus Christ.
+Sermon - Rev. Justin Thornburgh, Pastor, Emerson Avenue Baptist Church, Indianapolis, IN

+WE ARE THE LORD'S